 The buyer gets the information before they make an offer to ensure they have all the relevant information.
 Once the offer is accepted and the solicitors have negotiated the purchasing conditions, it’s legally binding, hence why the buyer needs all the documents beforehand.

-And the Home Report is the way the buyer obtains all the information they need.
+And this report is the way the buyer obtains all the information they need.
 So let’s delve deeper into this topic and find out what it contains, when it’s needed and how a seller gets it.

 What the Home Report consists of